FoxxMD/context-mod/docs/README.md

 * Comment (Reply to Comment/Submission)
 * Lock (Comment/Submission)
 * Report (Comment/Submission)
+* Contributor -- add or remove Author of Comment/Submission as approved contributor
 * [UserNote](/docs/examples/userNotes) (User, when /r/Toolbox is used)
+* Dispatch/Delay Activity processing

 For detailed explanation and options of what individual Actions can do [see the links in the `actions` property in the schema.](https://json-schema.app/view/%23/%23%2Fdefinitions%2FSubmissionCheckJson?url=https%3A%2F%2Fraw.githubusercontent.com%2FFoxxMD%2Fcontext-mod%2Fmaster%2Fsrc%2FSchema%2FApp.json)